-Safer and Supportive Celebrations
+Safer and More Inclusive Celebrations

-In addition, the holidays can be a time of stress or added triggers ranging from increased socializing or challenging family dynamics.
+For some, the holidays can be a time of stress or added triggers ranging from increased socializing or challenging family dynamics.
 For LGBTQ+ people, this can be even more pronounced in families where queer and trans identities are not respected.
 Unsupportive families and environments are a strong driver of increased tobacco and alcohol use amongst LGBTQ+ individuals.

 Outright Vermont’s Holiday Survival Guide